 Are you ready to wield the Force as a Jedi blogger?

-Learn first the 13 secrets revealed in this post you must to awaken the Writing Force within you.
+Learn first the 13 secrets revealed in this post you must to awaken the blogging within you.

 You will find only what you bring in. –Yoda

 1. Be Interesting.
 With somewhere around 300 million blogs on the internet, what exactly makes yours so darned interesting that it stands out from the rest?
 Answer this question and magic can happen.